Blendify/blender-manual/blender_docs/manual/files/media/image_formats.rst

 for HDR image files, especially because of its flexible and expandable structure.

 An OpenEXR file can store multiple layers and passes.
-This means OpenEXR images can be loaded into a compositor keeping render layers and passes intact.
+This means OpenEXR images can be loaded into a Compositor keeping render layers and passes intact.

 Output Options